mementum/backtrader/docs2/concepts.rst

 ********************************

 The basis of the work with the platform will be done with *Strategies*.
-And these will get passed *Data Feeds* The platform end user does not need to care about receiving them:
+And these will get passed *Data Feeds*.
+The platform end user does not need to care about receiving them:

   *Data Feeds are automagically provided member variables to the strategy in the